-There is no specific diagnostic test for restless leg syndrome.
-If you think you may have RLS, you should schedule an appointment with your doctor.
-They will perform a thorough history and physical exam to determine what’s causing your symptoms.
-Other tests and studies may be required to rule out medical conditions presenting with similar symptoms.
-Until then, you can track your RLS symptoms at home using a sleep diary.
+There is no specific diagnostic test for restless legs syndrome.
+If you think you may have RLS, schedule an appointment with your doctor.
+They will gather information from you and conduct a physical exam.
+Other tests may be required to rule out medical conditions that present similar symptoms.
+While you are waiting for your appointment, you can track your RLS symptoms at home using a sleep diary.

 Within a few weeks, you may notice certain trends.
 For example, your symptoms may worsen when you drink caffeine.
 Make note of these trends to share with your doctor.

 The hallmark sign of restless legs syndrome is an irresistible urge to move the legs that is associated with unpleasant sensations.
 But the specific feelings can present differently for different people.
 Words that are often used by people with RLS to describe the feelings they get in their legs include:

 Another defining characteristic of RLS is that moving the legs provides relief.
 This can include walking, rubbing, stretching, or other movements.
 Because the symptoms primarily occur while resting, they can interfere with sleep .
 Anyone who is concerned about RLS symptoms should make an appointment to discuss these with a physician.
 Once an RLS diagnosis is confirmed, there are a variety of treatment options available that can provide relief and improve sleep.